fission-codes/auth-lobby/README.md

   or go straight to the authorise-this-application screen.

 * When you don't provide the `redirectTo` query parameter,
-  the user will be redirect to `https://chosen_username.fission.name?ucan=…`.
+  the user will be redirected to `https://chosen_username.fission.name?ucan=…`.

 ✋ When the user decides to go back to the app for some reason (eg. not agreeing